rasadli/Libary-Managment/README.md

 6. Daily group discussions were held to review progress, discuss challenges, and plan tasks.
 7. Group members collaborated on coding tasks, shared updates, and made commits to GitHub regularly.

-## Presentation

-- Watch the presentation of this application on YouTube: [Presentation Video](https://youtu.be/xNkQE4t7HN8)